WordPress/gutenberg/packages/interactivity/docs/2-api-reference.md

 The `wp-init` can return a function.
 If it does, the returned function will run when the element is removed from the DOM.

-### Values of directives are references to properties
+### Values of directives are references to store properties

 The value assigned to a directive is a string pointing to a specific state, selector, action, or effect. *Using a Namespace is highly recommended* to define these elements of the store.